 - Comply with continuing reviews as well as three year renewals

 - Upon completion of the project, properly dispose of agent and submit a termination form to the IBC

 What are Select Agents?
 A current list of select agents and other updates may be found at the CDC Office of the Director Select Agent Program website.

-Please contact Dan Eisenman (Biosafety Officer) if you have any questions regarding select agent registration with University Risk Management, security, shipping or transfer of select agents.
+Please contact Chris Voelkel-Johnson (Biosafety Officer 843-792-6304) if you have any questions regarding select agent registration with University Risk Management, security, shipping or transfer of select agents.

 Gene Transfer Studies

 IBC approval of human gene transfer studies is required before the IRB can release their approval.
 Experiments utilizing live and/or attenuated microorganisms, whether or not recombinant, for the purposes of human vaccination and that have not been approved by the Food and Drug Administration, must also be approved by the MUSC IBC.
 Special instructions apply for submission of human research to the IBC.